cancerwise/machine-learning/README.md

 ## Saving Our Models

-Here's how to save the model:
+Here's how to save the model in SavedModel froamt:

 `!mkdir -p saved_model
 model.save('saved_model/my_model')`